 Look after yourself using the 6 lifestyle elements I’ve mentioned above, and also question any ideas of success that may be putting pressure on you.
 Remember: many people have chased money and status their whole life, only to regret it.
 Nobody ever said on their death bed: “I wish I’d spent more time at work.”

 Being happy is all we want, and it has just two big causes: health and peace of mind.
-When you have those two things, your life circumstances, your status, your wealth, become unimportant, irrelevant.
+When you have those two things, your life circumstances, your status, your wealth, become unimportant.
 In fact you begin to see that chasing them is only a distraction from what truly makes us happy.

 Michael Kinnaird is the author of Happy Guide, the result of a 20 year exploration into what works for health and happiness.